qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

 Drape (set Z value from raster)
 -------------------------------
-Sets the Z value of every vertex in the feature geometry to a value sampled from a band within a raster layer.
+Uses values sampled from a band within a raster layer to set the Z value for every overlapping vertex in the feature geometry.
 The raster values can optionally be scaled by a preset amount.

+If Z values already exist in the layer, they will be overwritten with the new value.
+If no Z values exist, the geometry will be upgraded to include the Z dimension.

 Parameters
 ..........